d4n3sh/thedaneshproject/content/posts/2007-07-03-finally-watched-transformers-the-movie.md

 I came out of the movie with the feeling of total satisfaction.
 I was expecting as always a bad adaptation of a good comic but I was wrong big time.
 All the hype was totally worth it.
 The best part is, rumor has it that we will get 2 more sequels to the movie to look forward to in the future.
 I am planning to watch it again but in true IMAX.

 Awesome movie, that was me and my opiniion being a die hard transformers fand since I was a kid.
-What about you, what&#8217;s your opinion?
+What about you, what's your opinion?

 [Â Transformers | Transformers Movie | Official Site][2]